meistro57/Artificial-Village-of-Inteligence/README.md

    python main.py
    ```

-The demo spawns four agents—Builder, Thinker, Artist, and Guardian—who work together on a simple mission.
+The demo spawns five agents—Builder, Thinker, Artist, Guardian, and Trainer—who work together on a simple mission.
 Results are printed to the console and stored in a local SQLite database (`memory/memory.db`).
+The Trainer agent also records learned facts in the in-memory knowledge base.

 ## 🧪 Running Tests